 Surgery on obese patients is associated in general with an increase in operative time, cost, and complications, in particular disturbed wound healing.13 CD in obese women is associated with a higher number of complications, such as blood loss, postoperative infection, readmission, and venous thromboembolism (VTE).11,14,15,16 Importantly for obesity research, the American College of Obstetricians and Gynecologists (ACOG) recognizes severe hypertension, VTE, and obstetric hemorrhage as the three top national priorities for prevention of maternal mortality and morbidity,17 all more commonly diagnosed in the setting of elevated BMI.

 With the global focus on patient safety and utilization of quality benchmarks like readmission and surgical site infection, hospitals are increasingly looking to improve intrapartum and postpartum care for this at-risk population.
-Recognizing the challenges for the growing population of women with class III or “supermorbid” obesity at delivery, often defined as BMI greater than 50, regional high-risk centers increasingly accept these patients for antepartum ...
+Recognizing the challenges for the growing population of women with class III or “supermorbid” obesity at delivery, often defined as BMI greater than 50, regional high-risk centers increasingly accept ...